AYLSHAM

 We start our tour of Aylsham in the unspoilt market place, which has some lovely 18th century buildings and gives views towards the large church.

-Aylsham Market Place |
+Aylsham Market Place - Market day is Monday |

 Aylsham Town Sign, showing John of Gaunt |

 Aylsham is a typical North Norfolk market town.
 In the middle ages, Norfolk had the greatest concentration of markets in the whole country - you would find a market every 10 miles or so!
 The markets would mainly be used by local farmers to sell their produce.
 By the 16th century, many of Norfolk's markets had closed, but the market place and surrounding narrow streets remain today.
-Aylsham still has a thriving weekly market every Monday - a good day to make your visit. |
+Aylsham still has a thriving twice weekly market every Monday and a Friday - a good time to make your visit. |

 Aylsham Shopping |

 The famous Aylsham Hotel, the Black Boys Inn, is situated in one corner of the market place.
 The hotel dates back to the 17th century and has had some famous guests, including Horatio Nelson.
 The name "Black Boys" is thought to originate from the black boy slaves who were used as servants in local wealthy households in the 17th century.
-Aylsham also has a few restaurants and tea-rooms, such as Bramleys near the church. |
+Aylsham also has a few restaurants and tea-rooms stattered around the town centre. |

 Aylsham Hotel Black Boys Inn |

-Aylsham Property |
+Aylsham Water Pump |

 The large town church of St Michael and All Angels stands in its own grounds, just behind the market place.
 The church stands on the site of a former church, dating back to the 14th century.
 The view of the church tower dominates the town and can be seen for miles.
 Inside, the church is large and spacious, with a superb 15th century rood screen and some lovely Victorian stained glass. |

-Aylsham Church, St. Michael |
+Aylsham Church of St. Michael |

-Aylsham Church Tower |
+Church Tower and Clock |

-Aylsham Church Inside |
+Looking up Aylsham Church Tower |

-Aylsham Church Inside |
+Inside the Nave of Aylsham Church |

 Aylsham Church Rood Screen |